Pine Tip Blight

-I started seeing Pine Tip Blight in Marin County about 10 years ago (2001).
+I started seeing Pine Tip Blight in Marin County in 2001.
 It is a pathogen that effects the growing shoots on Monterey Pines, Pinus Radiata.
 It is usually associated with trees found in close proximity with thick foliage and in poor condition.
 If untreated it puts the infected tree/s on a downward spiral in regards to health and safety often leading to removal.

 The best therapy for infected trees is to prune out all dead material and thin the tree's canopy by removing redundant limbs and shortening branches that remain.
 Thinning allows for better light and air circulation that helps dry the foliage.
 Shortening limbs allows the tree to use more of it's energy in producing chemical compounds to help it resist pathogens.
 Thinning also lessens the sail effect on trees by allowing wind to course through the canopy instead of pushing against a wall of foliage, making for a safer tree.